hl2vr/hl2vr.github.io/_pages/faq.md

 ### Will Episode 1 and 2 be supported?

-Yes, but not at the initial release.

-Right now, we are concentrating on the base game and are working hard to make it fully playable and *mostly* bug-free.
-As of January 2023, we have moved our focus to Episode 1 and preparing it for prime time.
+The VR ports for the episodes are in the works, with Episode One VR scheduled to release on March 17th, 2023.
 The Episodes will both be released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.

 Episode 1 is planned to launch in March 2023.
 Please wishlist it on Steam!
 [Half-Life 2: VR Mod - Episode 1](https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/)
 Episode 2's release date is TBA.